To: Heading_

 A figure element can show an image, and an optional quote.

-Most image formats used in websites are able to be displayed in almost all browsers, unlike with video and audio Files, so as long as the image file has an entry in MIME types matching its extension, it can be used in a figure.
+Most image formats used in websites are able to be displayed in almost all browsers, unlike with video and audio files, so as long as the image file has an entry in MIME types matching its extension, it can be used in a figure.

 A quote can be added for display below the image, though since it is quoted, it is only relevant if the image is a picture of the person who said or wrote the quote.
-It doesn't necessarily have to be original, but be something the person is emphatic about or known for saying.
+It does not have to be original, but be something the person is emphatic about or known for saying.
 Even better, if the image has a Page specified, the quote should be displayed in that page and indicate the context in which it was said or written.

-Linking to figuresβ³
+Linking to figures

 A table or list can be linked to a figure to provide descriptions and other information for its labels.